Billy: Jesus! Who the hell is shooting at us?

 - Casual Danger Dialog

 - Cool Plane: Averted and played straight at the same time.
-Averted in that none of the planes or helicopters are even remotely sleek or cool looking, played straight in that those aircraft are extremely good at what they're used for and can take a lot of punishment before going down.
+Averted in that none of the planes or helicopters are even remotely sleek or cool looking, played straight in that those aircraft (especially the C-123 Provider) are extremely good at what they're used for and can take a lot of punishment before going down.

 - Danger Deadpan: The pilots are also surprisingly calm, even when being shot at.